Skip to main content

 Follow-up Results

-3+ years follow-up shows zero recurrence signs, with normal development
+3+ years follow-up shows no recurrence reported to date, with normal development

 Key Factor

 Recurrence depends on "whether surgery removes glands completely," not age.
-With skilled technique and direct vision removal, permanent cure is achieved.
+With skilled technique and direct vision removal, long-lasting effect is achieved.

 Watch Cartoons While Getting Surgery